Symbian9/qmapshack-doc-wiki/AxMaintainIndex.md

 * _Example of script output:_

          + Track, select range in edit mode ---> [Select a range...](AdvTrkGeneral#markdown-header-select-a-range...)
-         - Tratck, select range in edit mode ---> [Select a range...](AdvTrkGeneral#markdown-header-select-a-range...)
+         - Track, select range in edit mode ---> [Select a range...](AdvTrkGeneral#markdown-header-select-a-range...)

      These lines mean